TobyHFerguson/director-scripts/faster-bootstrap-gcp/README.md

 If parcels are pre-extracted by using the `-p` option, then the DISTRIBUTION phase should complete very quickly, on the order of 20 to 40 seconds.

+#### Machine Type of the Build Instance

+The machine type `n1-standard-` used for the build instance is hardcoded in [rhel.json](packer-json/rhel.json) as the value of "machine_type".
+This machine type was selected for improved build performance considering the network use made of the machine, as guided by the [5 steps to better GCP network performance](https://cloud.google.com/blog/products/gcp/5-steps-to-better-gcp-network-performance?hl=de) blog.

+The machine type of the running instance built using the custom image can be anything you choose; its completely independent of the machine type used to build the customer image.

 ## Faster Bootstrap for Cloudera Manager

 Versions of Cloudera Manager starting with 5.9.0 include an *experimental* "Faster Bootstrap" capability which became fully released in 5.10.
 Enabling it can help Cloudera Manager to bootstrap clusters a few minutes faster.